DesignSafe-CI/DS_Use_Case_template/docs/lowes/usecase.md

 ### Load-Displacment Graph

 The Load-Displacement script compares the experimental cyclic load history to the simulated cyclic load output.
-This Script can be found here:
+This Script can be found here: [Load Displacement Script](https://jupyter.designsafe-ci.org/user/stokljos/notebooks/MyData/UseCaseScripts/LoadDisplacement.ipynb)

 <img src="img/disp.JPG"  width="900" height="750" />

 ### Cross Sectional Analysis of Concrete and Steel

 The cross sectional script shows stress and strain output across the cross section of the first level for the concrete and steel at various points on the displacement history.
-This script can be found here:
+This script can be found here: [Cross Section Analysis Script](https://jupyter.designsafe-ci.org/user/stokljos/notebooks/MyData/UseCaseScripts/CrossSectionAnalysis.ipynb)
 <img src="img/cs1.JPG"  />
 <img src="img/cs1.JPG"  />

 ### Stress and Strain Profile Movies

 The Stress/Strain profile movie script utilizes plotly to create an interactive animation of stresses and strains on the wall throughout the load history.
 The stress animations are vertical stress, shear stress, and maximum and minimum principal stress.
 The strain animations are vertical strain, shear strain, and maximum and minimum principal strain.
-This script can be found here:
+This script can be found here: [Stress/Strain Movie Profiles Script](https://jupyter.designsafe-ci.org/user/stokljos/notebooks/MyData/UseCaseScripts/Movies.ipynb)
 <img src="img/movies.JPG" />

 ### Crack Angle of Quadrature Points

 The crack angle script will show at what angle each quadrature point cracks.
-This script can be found here:
+This script can be found here: [Cracked Points Script](https://jupyter.designsafe-ci.org/user/stokljos/notebooks/MyData/UseCaseScripts/cracked%20model.ipynb)
 <img src="img/cracked.JPG" />